XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 This code uses [`xrpl.asyncio.account.get_account_info()`](https://xrpl-py.readthedocs.io/en/stable/source/xrpl.asyncio.account.html#xrpl.asyncio.account.get_account_info) to look up the account in the ledger; unlike using the client's `request()` method, `get_account_info()` raises an exception if the account is not found.

 If the account _does_ exist, the code checks for the [`lsfDisallowXRP` flag](accountroot.html#accountroot-flags).
-Note that this is a "lsf" (ledger state flag) value because this is an object from the ledger state data; these are different than the flag values [AccountSet transaction][] uses to configure the same settings.
+Note that this is an "lsf" (ledger state flag) value because this is an object from the ledger state data; these are different than the flag values the [AccountSet transaction][] uses to configure the same settings.

 Finally, the code decodes the account's `Domain` field, if present, and performs domain verification using the method imported above.

-**Caution:** The background check takes the Send XRP dialog (`dlg`) as a parameter, since each dialog is a separate instance, but does modify the dialog directly since that might not be threadsafe.
+**Caution:** The background check takes the Send XRP dialog (`dlg`) as a parameter, since each dialog is a separate instance, but does not modify the dialog directly since that might not be threadsafe.
 (It _only_ uses `wx.CallAfter` to pass the results of the check back to the dialog.)

 After this, it's time to update the `SendXRPDialog` class to make it capable of displaying these errors.
 You can also set a more specific upper bound for how much XRP the account can actually send.
 Change the constructor to take a new parameter: